 It is divided into two parts –

-- Anterior/Ventral Cavity – It is divided into Thoracic cavity, Abdominal cavity, and the Pelvic cavity
+- Anterior/Ventral Cavity – It is divided into the Thoracic cavity, Abdominal cavity, and the Pelvic cavity

 - Posterior/Dorsal Cavity – It is divided into Cranial Cavity and the Spinal Cavity.